Donovan Mitchell NBA Playoffs Player Props: Cavaliers vs. Knicks

 - Mitchell's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Cavaliers average the fewest possessions per game with 98.7.

-- The Knicks are the 12th-best defensive team in the NBA, conceding 113.1 points per game.
+- Giving up 113.1 points per game, the Knicks are the 12th-ranked squad in the league on defense.

-- The Knicks are the seventh-ranked team in the league, giving up 42 rebounds per game.
+- The Knicks are the seventh-ranked team in the NBA, allowing 42 rebounds per contest.

 Donovan Mitchell vs. the Knicks